 ” are both available on the ADOT website and each publication offers up a comprehensive look at how to be safer out on the road.
 The guides give rules for several different scenarios and also provide information on Arizona traffic laws.

-from the National Center for Safe Routes to School
+The National Center for Safe Routes to School

-that includes good tips for walking to school safely – parents should review it and share it with their children.
+website includes good tips for walking to school safely – parents should review it and share it with their children.
 This article

 from the National Safety Council is another one that’s focused on back-to-school safety tips for motorists and students.
 Last year in Arizona